-For new users needing assistance to prepare their VLTI proposals, the community supported VLTI Expertise Centres can offer in-depth support.
-Several centres are disseminated throughout Europe and also offer support for advanced data reduction and analysis.
+For VLTI users needing assistance to prepare their VLTI proposals, the community-supported VLTI Expertise Centres - distributed throughout Europe - can offer in-depth support.
+They also offer support for observation preparation, advanced data reduction and analysis.

 2.2 Exposure Time Calculators